 - Remain calm.
 If another car unexpectedly zips in front of your vehicle, slow down and don’t engage in road rage.

 - Don’t drive under the influence.
 Substances like alcohol, drugs, and certain medications can impair both your judgment and your ability to operate heavy machinery (like your two-ton sedan).
-Prioritize safety by lining up a designated driver, or using other alternatives like public transportation and taxis.
+Prioritize safety by lining up a designated driver, or using other alternatives like public transportation, taxis, or rideshare apps.

 - Don’t drive sleepy.
 If you’re tired, delay your trip or pull off to the side of the road and get some rest.
 Driver fatigue makes it harder to pay attention and harder to drive defensively.